derekja/aws_se2_fetch/README.md

 I'm going to bring all data locally just because I don't care enough to spin up a VM on Azure to allow it to just move from cloud to cloud like it should.
 If you are not at UVic or somewhere else with good internet then you may want to assess the efficiency of that.

-The first script, get_AWS_SE2.ps1, will connect to AWS and access the requester pays bucket containing the sentinel-2 imagery
+The first script, Copy_se.ps1, will connect to AWS and access the requester pays bucket containing the sentinel-2 imagery

 It will then iterate through $fn to get the name of each file.
 Since we are not able to get the full path from the filename we may need to guess a bit.

 in the sentinel-s2-l1c bucket the /products folder contains each year, month number without a leading 0, day (again, no leading 0), then filename (which is actually a folder).
 These folders will be copied to the local se2 subdirectory.

-That will log each file copied and keep track of which files could not be found.
+That will log each file copied and keep track of which files could not be found. (well, at some point it should.
+I just compare the number of rows in the csv with the results folder)

 The second script, copy_Az.ps1, will take the contents of the se2 subdirectory and copy it up to the olci/se2 fileshare on Azure.
-It will then iterate through each of the
+It will then iterate through each of the (actually, just a command line now, such as: azcopy copy 'https://derekja.s3.us-east-1.amazonaws.com/se2_2018_1.csv.results' 'https://olci.blob.core.windows.net/se2?sv=2019-02-02&st=2020-08-12T02%3A52%3A48Z&se=2026-08-13T02%3A52%3A00Z&sr=c&sp=racwdl&sig=bpHtRe2V6tj82fWQ08bdU1RlvphJ8tnrd3OrVZ9QtlM%3D' --recursive=true)

 It would be easier and faster to azcopy directly from the bucket to Azure, but I'm not sure how to get it to handle requester pays. (wait, yes I am!
 Copy the latest AzCopy from here: https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10)